Visual Vibration Tomography: Estimating Interior Material Properties from Monocular Video: Simulated Experiments

 \textbf{Mode selection:} We use \texttt{scipy}'s~\cite{scipy} peak-finder to automatically identify peaks in the log-power spectrum of motion amplitude, as described in Sec.~\ref{subsec:motion_extraction}.
 For a given simulation, this leads to around 20--30 selected peaks.
 Most peaks correspond to either a true mode or a linear combination of true modes whose frequencies fall in the same FFT frequency bin.
 However, a few peaks do not correspond to a true mode; we include these false modes in the synthetic results to best mimic analysis of real videos.

 \textbf{Inference cube mesh:} We infer on an 8x8x8 hexahedral mesh.
-Since the simulations are done with a 10x10x10 forward model, our results indicate robustness to a slight mesh mismatch.
+Since the simulations are done with a 10x10x10 mesh, our results indicate robustness to a slight mesh mismatch.
 In the results presented, the simulation model and inference model use linear elements.

-\textbf{Hyperparameter values:} For every presented result from simulated data, $\alpha_w=10^{-10}$, $\alpha_v=10^{-7}$, and $\bar{w}=9000$.
-Keeping these hyperparameters fixed, we ran a hyperparameter search on a dataset of 12 cubes with various defects to identify good values for $\alpha_u$ (Eq.~\ref{eq:dual}) and $\eta$ (Eq.~\ref{eq:dual_update}), depending on the number of input modes.
+\textbf{Hyperparameters:} For every presented result from simulated data, $\alpha_w=10^{-10}$, $\alpha_v=10^{-7}$, and $\bar{w}=9000$.
+Keeping these hyperparameters fixed, we ran a hyperparameter search on a dataset of 12 cubes with various defects to identify good values for $\alpha_u$ (Eq.~\ref{eq:dual}) and $\eta$ (Eq.~\ref{eq:dual_update}).
 After testing all combinations of $\alpha_u\in\{1,10,100,1000\}$ and $\eta\in\{0.1,0.5,1,2,5,10\}$, we determined to set $\alpha_u=10$ if the number of input modes is $\geq10$; otherwise, $\alpha_u=1$.
 The dual variables $y$ are always initialized to 1, with $\eta=1$.
 The decision variables $w$ and $v$ are initialized to homogeneous values of 9000 [Pa] and 1270 [kg/m3], respectively (the true values of the primary material).

-\textbf{Evaluation metric:} The estimated material properties obtained from our method only recover \textit{relative changes} in value (see Sec.~\ref{sec:optimization}).
-Therefore, our aim is that the normalized 3D images of estimated Young's modulus and density match those of the true properties.
-As such, we use normalized correlation between the estimated image and ground-truth image as the reconstruction score.
-Another way to assess estimated material properties is to verify that they produce the same image-space modes and natural frequencies as the true properties; see the supplementary material for details and an example.
+\textbf{Evaluation:} Our method recovers \textit{relative changes} in material properties (see Sec.~\ref{sec:optimization}).
+As such, the normalized 3D images of estimated Young's modulus and density should match the true normalized properties.
+We use \textit{normalized correlation} between the estimated image and ground-truth image as the reconstruction score.
+Another way to assess estimated properties is to verify that they produce the same image-space modes and natural frequencies as the true properties (see supplementary material).